tmoens/zebrafish-facility-manager/MariaDB.md

 service.
 Please do not skimp on this.
 Strictly for illustration, we will use _very_bad_eue_password_.

-**You will need to know this password to configure the zf_server for this facility.**
+**You will need to remember whatever password you choose to configure the zf_server for this facility.**

 Log in to MariaDB, create the user and the corresponding database.
 Obviously, you would use your own values instead of _zf_eue_ and _very_bad_eue_password_.